Wix Bookings: About the Orders Tab

 2. Select the checkbox next to the orders you want to update.

-3. Click the action from the top bar:
+3. Click the relevant action from the top bar:

 • Fulfill: Only relevant for store orders.